Jerud-Moyer/reading-notes/read-7.md

 - verbs, pronouns and adjectives
 - scmet, mandle and zorp
 ### documentation for SuperAgent
-- SuperAgegent is a light-weight ajax API crsfted for fleibility, readability, ansd a low learning curve.
+- SuperAgent is a light-weight ajax API crafted for fleibility, readability, ansd a low learning curve.
 Works with Node.js
 - skimmed and downloaded